-- Primary care providers: Asthma educators meet with primary care practice teams to provide updates about clinical guidelines and new medications, and to help providers understand how to classify asthma severity and determine an appropriate level of control.
+- Primary care providers: Asthma educators meet with primary care practice teams to provide updates about clinical guidelines and new medications and to help providers understand how to classify asthma severity and determine an appropriate level of control.
 Educators provide a variety of tools to these practices, including an Asthma Clinical Guidelines Flipchart, patient questionnaires to help determine the severity of symptoms, triage questions to use when patients present with asthma as a chief complaint, new asthma encounter forms, patient flow models for caring for patients with asthma, followup encounter forms, and a template to facilitate chart review, coding, and billing.
-In fiscal year 2008, educators conducted 39 sessions at pediatric and primary care practices, training 325 nurses, physicians, and other clinicians.
+In fiscal year 2012, educators conducted 46 sessions at pediatric and primary care practices, training 330 nurses, physicians, and other clinicians (updated October 2013).

 - School nurses: Educators work with school nurses to support the use of asthma action management and school plans.
 Educators also make presentations at school nurse conferences to provide updates about new medications and changes in clinical guidelines related to children and teens.

 - Childcare providers: Asthma educators meet with staff at childcare facilities and preschools to inform, educate, and prepare them to care for children with asthma.
 They also attend childcare conferences to share updates in asthma care.
-In fiscal year 2008, the program served 502 school nurses and childcare providers at 26 facilities.
+In fiscal year 2012, the program served 164 school nurses and 110 childcare providers (updated October 2013).

-- Pharmacists: The program's Web site offers pharmacists a form they can use to alert providers if they are refilling one of their patient's quick-relief medications frequently, or if a patient has not refilled a prescription for a controller medication.
-The goal is to inform physicians on a timely basis about changes in a patient's condition and/or medication needs.
+- Pharmacists: The program's Web site offers pharmacists a form they can use to alert providers if they are refilling one of their patient's quick-relief medications frequently or if a patient has not refilled a prescription for a controller medication.
+The goal is to inform physicians on a timely basis about changes in a patient's condition and medication needs.

 - Patient education: Asthma educators meet one-on-one with patients and family members to provide self-management education.
-In fiscal year 2008, educators met with 424 patients (some more than once), holding 598 patient education sessions.
+In fiscal year 2012, educators met with 719 patients (some more than once), holding 583 patient education sessions (updated October 2013).
 Key elements of the patient education program are outlined below:

 - Referrals: Patients are primarily referred by outpatient providers and also by hospital staff during an inpatient admission.
 Some hospitals' electronic medical record systems automatically refer patients to the educator when asthma medications are dispensed by the ED.
 Patients can also be referred by asthma specialists, school nurses, and childcare providers.